trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 #### Yubicloud (Not Officially Support)  {#yubicloud-not-officially-support}

 Some online services use Yubicloud for authentication.
 Yubicloud is owned by Yubico® and 3rd party devices are not supported so OnlyKey is not supported on Yubicloud.
-However, 3rd party devices will technically work with Yubicloud as long as you own an actual Yubikey®.
+However, 3rd party devices will technically work Yubicloud as long as you own an actual Yubikey®.

 The following instructions show you how to set up a 3rd party device on Yubicloud.
 This is for your information only and we do not recommend setting up a 3rd party device on Yubicloud.
 If you choose to follow this information to set up a 3rd party device on Yubicloud you choose to do so against our recommendations and at your own risk.